 Elusive Pygmy Woodlice can be found beneath large stones or hand sorted from piles of stone and rubble.
 Features such as stone walls/rockeries and compost/manure heaps also support additional species rarely found elsewhere (including Porcellio spinicornis and Porcellionides pruinosus respectively).
 Two species, Porcellio dilatatus and P. laevis, are mainly confined to stables and dairy farms.
 It is also possible that a species of woodlouse new to Britain may be found in syanthropic habitats.

-Woodlice cannot be pinned dry like insects (their legs and antennae drop off), but must be preserved 'wet'.
+Woodlice (millipedes and centipedes) cannot be pinned dry like insects (their legs and antennae drop off), but must be preserved 'wet'.
 Usually 70% alcohol, either industrial denatured alcohol (IDA) or isopropanol (isopropyl alcohol) are used.
 A Customs and Excise licence is needed to purchase IDA but isopropyl alcohol is more readily obtained.
 Specimens can be killed and preserved by putting them directly into a tube of alcohol.
 Alcohol evaporates readily so tubes must be kept tightly sealed and levels need to be checked once a year.
 12mm x 50mm glass tubes with polythene stoppers are ideal.

 Data labels, using pencil or spirit-proof ink on paper or card, must be put inside the tube with the specimens.
 The minimum essential data required is the species name (if identified), location name and grid reference, the name of the recorder (and identifier) and date of collection.
 Essentially; what, where, who and when.

 Gregory, S. (2009).
 Woodlice and Waterlice in Britain and Ireland.
 Field Studies Council/Biological Records Centre.